mys-lang/mys/README.rst

 Global variables
 ----------------

-Thier types can't be inferred (for now).
+Their types can't be inferred (for now).

+Their names must be upper case snake case.

 Initialized in import order starting from the first import in ``main.mys``.
 Circular dependencies between variables during